SoftSec-KAIST/SURI/README.md

 #### 1.2.2 SPEC Benchmark

+:alarm_clock: 7-10 days

 If you have your own SPEC benchmarks and you have built updated Docker images (See 1.1.4), then you can run the SPEC benchmark test suites.
 Execute the test suite using the `1_run_testsuite_spec.py' script.
 After running the script, the results will be displayed.
-Completing all test suites for each set typically takes 7 to 10 days.

 If you restart the script, it will skip previously completed tests and continue from the next test suite.